zanesterling/rts/LOG.md

 a window to a new spot, you should see the new world location when you drop it off.

+---

+Okay I'm going to back away from the novel window-based mechanic for now.
+It sounds cool, and I think it's super neat to have a novel mechanic.
+But I'm confident right now that I'm not very good at making something FUN.
+So I think I should cut that from the MVP and instead try to make something normal that's FUN.

 ## 2024-02-24
 What shall I do this morning?
 I think I'll try adding a simple, sub-optimal form of pathfinding.
 I can improve on it in future steps, but it should get a